Providing information to Experian

 Mortgage exclusion certificates

-If the calculation of a change variable - measuring the change in a data item over time - would otherwise rely on data at two different times on different accounting bases, Experian may accept certificates and adjust the calculation if these are provided by 31 March.
+If the calculation of a change variable - measuring the change in a data item over time - would otherwise rely on data at two different times on different accounting bases, Experian may accept certificates and adjust the calculation.
+They must be provided by 31 March.

 Employee number information